Frequently Asked Questions

 What are Gaussian portion models?

-When you weigh the same meal 3 times (e.g., chicken breast: 195g, 210g, 200g), the system calculates your mean portion (202g) and standard deviation (±8g).
-This creates a Gaussian distribution for real-time meal logging estimation.
-BUT HERE'S THE KEY: These are just initial estimates.
+When you weigh the same meal 3 times (e.g., chicken breast: 195g, 210g, 200g), the system learns your typical portion (202g) and how much it naturally varies (±8g).
+This lets it estimate future portions automatically.
+But here's the key: These are just initial estimates.
 When pantry items expire (e.g., chicken package finishes), reconciliation uses physics (mass conservation) to calculate the TRUE consumption and retroactively corrects all historical meals with ground truth.
-Gaussian portions enable fast logging; reconciliation delivers research-grade accuracy (95%).
+Portion models enable fast logging; reconciliation delivers research-grade accuracy (93%).

 💳